 St. Monica’s Guild

-We meet once per month, September through May, and have a luncheon followed by a short meeting, and a short program.
+We meet once per month, September through May, for a luncheon, a short meeting, and a program.
 Generally, our meetings take place on the third Wednesday of the month, at noon, downstairs at the church.
-There are a few exceptions, where we have a dine-out luncheon at a local restaurant, our Christmas luncheon at a member’s home, and when we work the Cut-N-Chop for the annual Antique Show the Wednesday following Easter.
 Our luncheons are provided by hostess teams that take turns providing the meal, and arranging the program.
 Our programs range from guest speakers, devotionals, fellowship games, and even members sharing a recent trip experience with our group.
 St. Monica’s Guild is a wonderful place for fellowship, and all women of St. Andrew’s are welcome.
 If you are interested in coming to a luncheon, Please contact us for further information.